mohid-tanveer/networktesting/README.md

       ├── multiautomator.py (automates the running of m-t file transfer and pn shifting between two machines)
       ├── multithreaded.py (multi-threaded file transfer script over remote SMB connection)
       ├── multithreadedclusterIB.py (multi-threaded file transfer script over IB connection on cluster)
-      └── ~secret.py (file with paths and turn order for automator)
+      ├── ~secret.py (file with paths and turn order for automator) └── singlethreaded.py (single-threaded file transfer for multithreaded test script)
 ```

 - `README.md`: This file provides an overview of the project and its file structure.
 - `results/`: This directory stores the results of the network testing in CSV format.
+- `scatterplotcreation/`: This directory contains the scripts used to produce scatterplots of data collected.
 - `scripts/`: This directory contains the scripts used for both the network/storage testing as well as data creation.
-- ~ (Note: `secret.py` is not included in this repository for security reasons.
-It contains sensitive information and should be created locally as applicable to usage.)
+- ~ (Notes: `control.py` and `secret.py`are not included in this repository for security reasons.
+They contain sensitive information and should be created locally as applicable to usage.)

 ## Usage